BLAH BLAH GALLERY - FEBRUARY 2009

 Here at Blah Blah Gallery we most often try to avoid heavy political content or really any art that tends to divide peoples of the earth.
 Since this (a well-defined political point of view) is so central to your work do you ever worry potential fans of your art may be turned off by the strong views it often portrays?

 Some of my biggest influences such as Sue Coe, Ralph Steadman, and Ben Shahn all have very well defined political points of view.
 With influences like that it was probably inevitable that I was going to be somewhat political with my work.
 There are always going to be people that dislike your work.
 I don't worry about offending too much.
 A lot of what I do is a form of personal therapy, when I get something on paper that has been eating away at me it's therapeutic.
-I'm basically saying this is how I see it and hopefully it will resonate with
+I'm basically saying this is how I see it and hopefully it will resonate with certain like-minded people.

 "Hitchhiking" stands out for its use of a sort of seductive woman.
 The face in the mirror is hilarious.
 What was the article you were illustrating here; because it could be really sinister.